pilgrimlyieu/Focust/docs/CONFIGURATION.md

 fontFamily = "Helvetica"

 [schedules.longBreaks.audio]
+source = "filePath"
-source = { filePath = "/path/to/sound.mp3" }
+path = "/path/to/sound.mp3"
 volume = 0.8

 [schedules.longBreaks.suggestions]
-enabled = true
+show = true
 ```

 ---

 ## Attention Settings

 Attention reminders are time-based notifications that work like alarm clocks.
-Unlike breaks, they don't interrupt your work — just show a brief message at specific times.
+Unlike breaks, they don't interrupt your work — just show a brief message at specific times, which can be dismissed immediately.

 ### Basic Attention Fields